Referral Pathways of Support

 If you think that your child may have an autistic spectrum disorder or Attention Deficit and Hyperactivity Disorder they will be referred onto a Pathway.
-If they are pre-school then they will be referred onto an assessment pathway through the Early Years Triage with the support of the Speech and Language Therapy team (see Therapy pathways).
+If they are pre-school then they will be referred onto an assessment pathway through the Early Years Triage with the support of the Speech and Language Therapy team (see Therapy pathways below).
 If they are school age then they will be referred directly to CAMHS through the SENCO, mental Health Champion of their school, Health Visitor or GP.

 If your child has significant developmental delay or a disability and they are pre-school then the Portage team may well become involved and are likely to work closely with Educational Psychology and your child’s paediatrician.
 If your child has significant development delay and they are school age then they will be referred to the Educational Psychology Service by the SENCO of their school.